SRI-human-sleep/INSA-home/README.md

 <br>

 ## Appendices
-- `Appendix A - Diary form/` includes the items of the electronic diary form used in the study, [depicted at this page](https://sri-human-sleep.github.io/INSA-home/Appendix%20A%20-%20Diary%20form/insa%40home_appendixA_diaryForm.pdf).
+- `Appendix A - Diary form/` includes the items of the electronic diary form used in the study, **[depicted at this page](https://sri-human-sleep.github.io/INSA-home/Appendix%20A%20-%20Diary%20form/insa%40home_appendixA_diaryForm.pdf)**.

 - `Appendix B - Data pre-processing/` includes the R code and the generated report of the pre-processing procedures applied to the raw data (available upon request to the corresponding author).
-The **data pre-processing report** is [depicted at this page](https://sri-human-sleep.github.io/INSA-home/Appendix%20B%20-%20Data%20pre-processing/insa%40home_dataProcessing.html).
+The **data pre-processing report** is **[depicted at this page](https://sri-human-sleep.github.io/INSA-home/Appendix%20B%20-%20Data%20pre-processing/insa%40home_dataProcessing.html)**.

 - `Appendix C - Data analysis/` includes the R code and the generated reports of the data analysis described in the article:
   - Part 1 - [**Descriptives and phychometrics**](https://sri-human-sleep.github.io/INSA-home/Appendix%20C%20-%20Data%20analysis/insa%40home_dataAnalysis1.html)